bonny/WordPress-Simple-History/readme.txt

 = 2.xx (nn 2017) =

-- Added [WP-CLI](https://wp-cli.org) command for Simple History.
+- Added a command for [WP-CLI](https://wp-cli.org).
 Now you can write `wp simple-history list` to see the latest entries from the history log.
 For now `list` is the only available command.
 Let me know if you need more commands!

 = 2.15 (May 2017) =